Laennec Fellow in Training (FIT) Clinician Award

 Finalists for the Laennec Fellow in Training (FIT) Clinician Award associated with Scientific Sessions will be announced in August.
 The top five candidates will present their research results at Scientific Sessions.
 The winner will be announced at the Council on Clinical Cardiology dinner.
 Each finalist will also receive the following:

-- Complimentary Clinical Council dinner ticket, along with recognition at the dinner on Saturday evening, November 17, 2019.
+- Complimentary Clinical Council dinner ticket, along with recognition at the dinner.

 - All case presentations may be submitted with guaranteed evaluation by Circulation Cardiovascular Case Series editors.